pjournal/mef03-MustafaOmerGuclu/index.md

-## Welcome to My MEF University BDA 503 Data Analytics Essentials' Github Page
+## Hello
-You can see my progress in the course on this page week by week.
+Welcome to My MEF University BDA 503 Data Analytics Essentials' Github Page You can see my progress in the course on this page week by week.